yiisoft/db/docs/guide/en/connection/connection-provider.md

 # Define the Database Connection using ConnectionProvider

-For some cases when the database connection cannot be set via dependency injection, you can use the `ConnectionProvider` class to define the DB connection and then get it where needed.
+For some cases when the database connection cannot be obtained via dependency injection, you can use the `ConnectionProvider` class to define the DB connection and then get it where needed.

 ## Bootstrap configuration